modelica/newsletter/_2024-02/fmi-news.md

 We see an acceleration in the adoption of FMI 3.0, with 41 tools already supporting it.

 #### FMI Design Meeting in May 2024 in Munich

 ![FMI Design Meeting Munich](fmi-design-24-munich.jpg)

 FMI developers from Altair, AVL, Bosch, Dassault Systems, dSPACE, EKS-INTEC, LTX, Modelon, PMSF, Synopsys, and Wolfram MathCore participated at the 3 day FMI Design Meeting in Munich.
 Thanks to Dassault Systèmes for the great hospitality!
 We made good progress, especially on layered standards to FMI 3.0:

-    LS-XCP for XCP support
-    LS-Bus for network communication
-    LS-Struct for maps and structuring of variables LS-Ref for the description of basic validation experiments and other files attached to an FMU

 - [FMI-LS-XCP](https://github.com/modelica/fmi-ls-xcp) for XCP support (to be released soon)
 - [FMI-LS-BUS](https://github.com/modelica/fmi-ls-bus) for network communication (v1.0.0-beta.1 available)